 How I Do It

-I make my pot of tea about once or twice a month If I feel like I need a bit of a “detox” (usually on a Monday).
+I make my pot of tea about once or twice a month and If I feel like I need a bit more of a “detox” I take my Pure Acai Berry for detox (usually on a Monday).
 I’ll add the tea in to my normally healthful diet.
 I drink it hot or cold and sometimes I squeeze in a 1/4 of a fresh organic lemon.
 I make about 6 – 8 cups of tea at a time, so I’ll have 2 cups a day until it’s gone.

 Try it out…let me know what YOU think!